rebcabin/masr/specs.md

 `defmasrtype` creates both (1) the specs for particular heads like `Variable` and `Assignment`, and (2) a function, `->asdl-type`, that extracts the ASDL type from any instance hash-map.
+We present the extraction code first ("define" before "use"):

 ----------------------------------------------------------------
-## 15.1.
-EXTRACTING ASDL FROM MASR
+## EXTRACTING ASDL FROM MASR

 ```clojure